freecs-dot-org/freecs.org/README.md

 This is the first repository of the freeCS organization.
-We suggest you to visit our website to discover incredible projects.
+We advise you to visit our website to discover incredible projects.